thunder/thunder_schema/documentation.md

     }

 As you can see, the paragraphs are located in the content field, different paragraphs do have different fields, so we again use the "... on" Syntax to request the correct ones.
-In the ParagraphPinterest example, the url is directly located on the paragraphs level, and not inside the entity_reference field, where it can be found in the Drupal schema.
+In the ParagraphPinterest example, the URL is directly located on the paragraphs level, and not inside the entity_reference field, where it can be found in the Drupal schema.
 This is an example on how we try to simplify and hide drupal specific implementations.